 4. Rock climbing

-Did you know that the volcanos around Baños have provided the best rock climbing walls for all levels?
+Did you know that the volcanos around Baños have provided the best rock climbing walls for all different skill levels?
 Neither did I, but as it turns out, all of that systemic activity has molded this area into a rock-climbing haven.

-For beginners, you can join intro to rock climbing courses with a certified rock climbing instructor.
+For beginners, you can join Intro to rock climbing courses with a certified rock climbing instructor.
 For the experienced climber, you can either hire equipment or if you’re solo, take a guide as a climbing partner.

 5. Visit the Swing at the End of the World